NarsilDev/digital-ocean-articles/kubernetes-security.md

 Fortunately, setting up `kubectl` remote access couldn't be easier.
 Assuming the local client machine (named **manager** for convenience) already have `kubectl` installed, the only thing you need is transferring the `~/.kube/config` from your Master node.

-1. In case you closed your session, connect to the Kubernetes Master node again:
+1. If your session in the Master node is still active go directly:

     ```command